tinySSB/tiny-ssb-spec/README.md

 signature = sign(signing_material, signing_key)
 ```

+Note that ed25519 signatures are 64 Bytes long.

 #### 2.5.2 Message Type Byte

-The packet type byte determines how the content field should be interpreted:
+The packet type byte determines how the content field of a main-chain
+packet should be interpreted:

 | Code | Meaning                                                |
 | :--- | :----------------------------------------------------- |